Help your students understand mathematics and access educational opportunities

 Visit our assessing student learning page for more discussion about defining learning goals and developing tools for assessing student learning and activities to support that learning.

-Visit our page on teaching mathematics online for more ideas about building an effective online learning experience for your students.
+Visit our page on teaching mathematics online for practical strategies from experts in online education to help you build an effective online learning experience for your students.

-Inquiry-based learning (IBL) is a set of teaching methods that engage students with open-ended tasks that require them to reason mathematically.
-You can learn about IBL at The Academy of Inquiry-Based Learning, The IBL Communities Network and Mathematics Learning by Inquiry
+Inquiry-based learning (IBL) engages students with open-ended tasks that require them to reason mathematically.
+You can learn about IBL at the Academy of Inquiry-Based Learning, the IBL Communities Network and Mathematics Learning by Inquiry.

-Team-based learning is another active learning approach uses activities, assessment techniques, and social processes to foster team development and accountability.
+Team-based learning is an active learning approach using activities, assessment techniques, and social processes to foster team development and accountability.

-Effective mentoring is built around a web of sustained interpersonal relationships to support mentees' professional growth and success by providing both career and psychosocial support.
+Effective mentoring is built around a web of sustained interpersonal relationships to support mentees' professional and mathematical growth.

 Students who receive effective mentoring are more likely to complete degrees, enter graduate school, become integrated into their academic programs, and publish.
 These outcomes are even more pronounced for women and members of underrepresented minority groups.
 Based on an extensive review and synthesis of research, The National Academies of Sciences, Engineering, & Medicine have developed the online interactive guide The Science of Effective Mentorship in STEMM, which includes evidence-based recommendations and strategies.

-The College Mathematics Instructor Development Source (CoMInDS) is a resource for professional development for instructors, by providing improved access to resources for college mathematics instructor development and creating durable versions of the existing informal networks.
+The College Mathematics Instructor Development Source (CoMInDS) is a resource for professional development of instructors, providing improved access to resources for college mathematics instructor development and creating durable versions of the existing informal networks.